khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220sp.md

 - How can we use digital technologies to protect and promote human rights and justice?
 - What are the legal and political aspects of cybercrime?

-Other research questions are possible, however will need to be discussed with the module director.
+Other research questions are possible, however will need to be discussed with the module director before the end of week 23.

 ## Syllabus outline